-Rather than transferring the insurance funds that they owe military families directly into their bank accounts, life insurance companies are depositing this money into their own accounts and sending "checkbooks" to the families.
-This is a very misleading tactic because checkbooks don't contain live checks.
+The practice of life insurance companies depositing their customers' life insurance money into their own accounts and sending "checkbooks" to these families, instead of transferring the funds that they owe directly into their bank accounts, is unfair and should be stopped.
+This tactic is misleading because the checkbooks do not contain live checks, even though they look very similar to live checks.
 They are essentially IOUs.
-This means that the money is not insured by the FDIC, and that it will generate interest that the insurer can take as a profit while paying out a paltry interest to military families.
+Furthermore, because the money is deposited into insurers' accounts, the money is not insured by the FDIC.
 These funds could also be unrecoverable if the insurer goes out of business.
 (Some life insurers are presently in serious financial shape due to significant investments in commercial mortgages and other adverse impacts from the economic situation.)
+Life insurers are making a tidy profit on money that should be immediately distributed to families, often without properly notifying families about what they are doing with these payouts.